CurryChen77/CurryChen77.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-<span style="font-size: larger;">I am a first-year PhD student from the School of Vehicle and Mobility at Tsinghua University, under the guidance of [Prof. Sifa Zheng](http://www.svm.tsinghua.edu.cn/essay/80/1835.html).
+<span style="font-size: larger;">I am a second-year PhD student from the School of Vehicle and Mobility at Tsinghua University, under the guidance of [Prof. Sifa Zheng](http://www.svm.tsinghua.edu.cn/essay/80/1835.html).
 Prior to this, I graduated from NUAA (Nanjing University of Aeronautics and Astronautics) with a bachelor’s degree. </span>

 <span style="font-size: larger;">My current research interests lie in the learning-based planning and adversarial testing for autonomous driving.
 Previously, my research focused on the multi-modality perception.
 My ultimate goal is to leverage AI to empower autonomous driving, enabling the creation of safer and more reliable self-driving systems.</span>